x86txt/portfolio/proposals/cyware/README.md

 ### Cyware Perspective

+From our perspective, the primary maintenance burden should not be customer-interactions, but rather in making sure we keep our documentation fresh, constantly seek to improve our automated testing pipelines to proactively catch as many failure or error scenarios as possible, and of course work to improve any automated remediations we can build into the OVA solution.

 [<< Return](./README.md#maintenance)

 ## 4. Support

 ### Standard

-### White Glove
+Standard support will be handled by a set of well-organized knowledgebase articles.
 By going with two well known packaging solutions - OVA and container - the bulk of the support burden will be in the up-front generation of a comprehensive knowledge base.
 However, this can be built-out concurrently with the provisioning and deployment of our testing environment to make better use of our staff's time.
+I'm a firm believer that if you put the effort into making your documentation useful, do not let it 'rot' and become stale, and make is visually pleasing, people will use it.

 For building the knowledgebase, I would recommend GitBook.
 They utilize a git-like collaboration flow and provide hosting as part of the package, offloading that responsibility from the Cyware staff.
-If Cyware has an existing tool for public documentation, I would recommend we utilize that to avoid duplication of effort keep our support posture presented in a more unified manner to our customers.
+However, if Cyware has an existing tool for public documentation, I would recommend we utilize that to avoid duplication of effort that comes with the maintenance of two independent systems, and would also serve to keep our external communication presented in a more unified manner.

-Since we are including an observability stack, if we are contacted with issues we can have customers send us exactly the information we need, which will greatly speed MTTR (Mean Time to Resolution).
-For example, we can ask the customer to send us a screenshot of a particular dashboard, to export a subset or even an entire set of logs, or open a screen-sharing session so we can see the environment directly.
+By including an observability stack, we can include relevant dashboards and generate alerts for known problematic situations, surfacing those to the client themselves, before they develop into an issue that results in application failure.

+### White Glove

+I believe there will always be a need to customer who want more hand-holding, aka "white glove" support.
+If we are amenable to this as an organization, I think we should dive in and build out a full-blown Professional Service Group.
+Please see the [Value Adds](#6-value-adds) section for more information around my thoughts.

 [<< Return](./README.md#support)